busterjs/buster-docs/modules/buster-assertions.rst

     Fails if the ``element`` either does not specify a ``tagName`` property, or if its value is not a case-insensitive match with the expected ``tagName``.
-    The optional message is prepended to the failure message if provided.
     Works with any object.

     ::